When Brainstorming Techniques Are Grown

 Second – Effective brainstorming techniques must have time limits.
 This action will lead people to think more rapidly.
 This practice will also lead people to be more extensive in their thought process.

 Third – An effort should be made to include all ideas.
-The sharing of all ideas is important in team development.
+The sharing of all opinions is essential to team development.

 Fifth – The leader of a team is called upon to be somewhat childlike.
-To be childlike is a constructive character trait to possess.
-However, to be childish (selfish and self-centered) is a destructive character trait.
+To be childlike is a useful character trait to possess.
+However, to be childish (selfish and self-centered) is a negative character trait.

 In the end, a team will likely develop and become stronger as ideas are shared and discussed in a friendly atmosphere.1